rappopo/nesu/README.md

 # @rappopo/nesu

-This is **Nesu**, a CouchDB to Elasticsearch synchronizer, or CouchDB changes input plugin for Logstash contender, or "CouchDB River Plugin resurrection", or whatever you want it to call.
+This is **Nesu**, a CouchDB to Elasticsearch synchronizer, or CouchDB changes input plugin for Logstash "contender", or "CouchDB River Plugin resurrection", or whatever you want it to call.

 ## Setup as Command Line Tool